Skip to content

 HTTP server data integration is an out-of-the-box feature in EMQX, allowing integration with external HTTP services through simple configuration.
 With the HTTP service, users can write code in their preferred programming language and framework to implement custom, flexible, and complex data processing logic.

-EMQX forwards device events and data to the HTTP server through the rule engine and Sink.
+EMQX forwards device events and messages to an HTTP server through the rule engine and Sink.
 The workflow is as follows:

-- Bridging to HTTP Server: The configured rule triggers the action of forwarding the processed messages and events to the HTTP server.
-Users can extract data from rule processing results and dynamically construct request headers, request bodies, or even URLs, allowing flexible integration of data with external services.
+4. Bridging to HTTP Server: The rule triggers the action of forwarding the processed messages and events to the HTTP server.
+Request headers, request bodies, and URLs can be dynamically constructed from the rule output.

 After events and message data are sent to the HTTP server, you can perform flexible processing, such as:

-- Writing message data to a database to achieve lightweight data storage functionality.
+• Writing message data to a database for storage.

 Features and Benefits